 Safety & Security

-In addition, they stick to guidelines laid out by the Risk Committee of GAIN Capital Holdings, Inc. Furthermore, sophisticated encryption technology is utilised to keep users capital and information safe.
+In addition, they stick to guidelines laid out by the Risk Committee of Stone X. Furthermore, sophisticated encryption technology is utilised to keep users capital and information safe.

 Forex.com offers competitive pricing, a number of trading platforms, automated trading tools, plus a library of useful educational resources.